TimonPasslick/SAIS-plus-LCP/README.md

 # SAIS-plus-LCP

 This is for a university assignment.
+Constructs suffix arrays with the SAIS algorithm and LCP arrays with the naive, Kasai and Phi algorithms.

 ## How to build